 The Lebowski mansion interior is one of the most iconic Los Angeles buildings and film locations: the Greystone Mansion, aka the Doheny Mansion (905 Loma Vista Dr., Beverly Hills).
 Now owned by the city of Beverly Hills and with a park open to the public (the mansion itself is only open for special events), the interior of this architectural landmark was originally built by oil heir Ned Doheny between 1927 and 1930.
 Doheny was shot and killed in the house in a confusing incident, in the middle of a scandal with political and sexual overtones.
 The Greystone mansion housed the American Film Institute filmmaking program in the 1970s and David Lynch lived and shot Eraserhead on the premises.
 The bowling alley downstairs was restored for There Will Be Blood.
 Countless movies and TV shows besides “Lebowski” have featured the lavish interiors to signify obscene amounts of California wealth.

 Walter’s strip mall operation, Sobchak Security, was located at 6757 Santa Monica Blvd. in a part of Hollywood formerly described as “unsafe” or “sketchy” to film location tourists.
-This has changed dramatically in the last 20 years - the area has been gentrified by a number of art galleries, prompting this L.A.
-Times headline: “How a Shabby Hollywood Intersection Became a Hot New Art District.”
-Walter’s then “shabby” storefront is now part of the prestigious Redling Fine Art Gallery.
+This has changed dramatically in the last 20-plus years - the area has been gentrified by a number of art galleries, prompting this LA Weekly headline: “How a Shabby Hollywood Intersection Became a Hot New Art District.”

 Walter: “What'd he say?
 Where's the hand-off?”
 Dude: “There is no f***ing hand-off, Walter!
 At a wooden bridge we throw the money out of the car!”
 The “Wooden Bridge” in the middle of nowhere (196 Torrey Rd., Fillmore) is actually not wooden - the wood was added by the set decorators.
 But you can still visit the desolate location and you can go there with your driver.
 Just no funny stuff.

-Diners loom large in Southern California films, and none looms larger than Johnie’s Coffee Shop (6101 Wilshire Blvd., near LACMA), which hasn’t been functional as a restaurant for years.
+Diners loom large in Southern California films, and none looms larger than Johnie’s Coffee Shop (6101 Wilshire Blvd., across from the Academy Museum), which hasn’t been functional as a restaurant for years.
 This is the location for the “family restaurant” where Walter is asked to keep it down, in spite of his buddies dying face down in the muck so that people could enjoy it without prior restraint.
-It is mostly used for filming (including, famously, diner aficionado Quentin Tarantino’s Reservoir Dogs), though in recent years it's somewhat incongruously served as a colorful “Bernie Sanders For President” campaign office.
+It is mostly used for filming (including, famously, diner aficionado Quentin Tarantino’s Reservoir Dogs), though in recent years it somewhat incongruously served as a colorful “Bernie Sanders For President” campaign office.

-The pancake house where the Nihilists discuss business is the legendary Dinah’s Family Restaurant (6521 S. Sepulveda Blvd.), serving breakfast goodness since 1959.
+The pancake house where the Nihilists discuss business is the beloved Dinah’s Family Restaurant (6521 S. Sepulveda Blvd.), serving its famous fried chicken and all-day diner fare since 1959.
 (And I do have to point out here that —spoiler alert—the toeless Nihilist moll is played by none other than Los Angeles singer-songwriter Aimee Mann.
 This piece of trivia still surprises many Lebowski fans.)

-Maude Lebowski’s artist loft is one of the historic residences located above the Palace Theatre (630 Broadway, Downtown L.A.).
+Maude Lebowski’s artist loft is one of the historic residences located above the Palace Theatre at 630 Broadway in Downtown L.A.
 The interior of the Palace doubles as Crane Jackson’s Fountain Street Theater, where the Dude’s landlord performs his wacky dance recital.
 In David Lynch's Mulholland Drive, the back of the Palace Theatre stands in as the entrance to Club Silencio.

-Walter has every right to be very upset when he shows up at little Larry Seller’s house, but you should definitely not bother the residents of 1824 Stearns Dr., in the quiet area near where Crescent Heights Boulevard, La Cienega Boulevard, Venice Boulevard and the 10 freeway meet.
-And if you happen to see a 1985 Chevrolet Corvette C4, please don’t destroy it.
+Walter has every right to be very upset when he shows up at little Larry Seller’s house, but you definitely should not bother the residents of 1824 Stearns Dr., in the quiet area near where Crescent Heights Boulevard, La Cienega Boulevard, Venice Boulevard and the 10 Freeway meet.
+And if you happen to see a 1985 Chevrolet Corvette C4 parked on the street, please don’t destroy it.

 The interior of pornographer Jackie Treehorn’s home is yet another world-famous Los Angeles property: the modernist masterpiece Sheats-Goldstein House, designed by famed architect John Lautner.
 The house has been owned for years by eccentric millionaire, basketball superfan, and serial model dater James Goldstein, who has promised to donate it to LACMA as its first architectural work of art.